Barre For Beginners: A Guide To Getting Started

 Get a motivating playlist and get started

-If you’ve never tried barre before, or you’ve previously done it in a gym, it is an effective style of training you can do at home.
+Whether you’ve never tried barre before or it’s a regular part of your routine, it is an effective style of training you can do at home.

-All you need to do is set up your workout space, find a motivating workout playlist, and get ready to challenge yourself with barre workouts.
+All you need to do is set up your workout space, find a motivating workout playlist, and get ready to feel the burn.